 The best way to determine if your slip and fall case warrants legal action is to consult with an experienced legal professional.

 Contact Ted A. Greve & Associates for Assistance with Your Personal Injury Case

-The trained Augusta, Georgia personal injury legal professionals at the office of Ted A. Greve & Associates Injury Lawyers will help you understand your personal injury case.
+The trained injury and accident lawyers at the office of Ted A. Greve & Associates will help you understand your personal injury case.
 They can negotiate on your behalf to make sure your medical bills are paid and you receive the pain and suffering you deserve.
 Don’t let anyone take advantage of you.
 Call Ted A. Greve & Associates Injury Lawyers for a free, no-obligation consultation to see how they can assist you today.